slviajero/tinybasic/examples/14games/README.md

 - Pizza: pizza.bas - deliver pizza quickly
 - Combat: combat.bas - combat simulation of air force, navy and army
 - OneCheck: onecheck.bas - solitaire like checker game
+- GameOfEvenWins: gevenwin.bas - take pieces from a heap and win if you have an even number
+- Qubic: qubic.bas - 3d tictactoe game
+- Slalom: slalom.bas - a ski slalom simulator, find the optimal speed
+- Stockmarket: stocks.bas - simulation of the stock market

 ## BASIC language features